 There is plenty of parking, and a person to help park cars on busier Sundays.

 The best way to start connecting, other than showing up Sunday, is to subscribe to our weekly newsletter.
-Click the newsletter link on the main menu (or on this page) and hit "subscribe" on the upper left corner.
+Click the newsletter link on the main menu and hit "subscribe" on the upper left corner.
 That will connect you with our weekly news, which arrives via email every Thursday.

-You can also connect by downloading our phone app, which contains updates about events, plus Sunday bulletins (if you prefer to view them digitally) and other content.
+You can also connect by downloading our phone app.
+Click the little phone icon on the upper righhand side of this website to get that app.
+I'ts worth it!
+It's the main source of information all in one place--weekly news, social media pages (no account needed), occasional updates on events.
+You can also use the app to join groups--parent groups, the Men of St. James, outreach groups, and lots else.
 You don't have to create an account to access the information, but if you do, you can enter your name and you will automatically go into our database.

 Contact Mother Storm or Mother Eliza